 - Sanitizing, with a solution with a base of alcohol of 70%, must be available in the driving schools motor vehicle and must be used before and after each session.

 - Sanitizing of vehicles on all touch points, such as door handles, steering wheel, seat adjustment levers, gear levers, parking brakes (handbrakes), rear view mirror frames, side mirror adjustment controls, indicator arms, dashboard, cubbyhole handles, and any other place which might be touched during driving lessons etc, must be done before and after each session.

 - The driving school/instructor will keep a up to date signed attendance report for each training session and student trained.

 - NOTE: Forced air circulation MUST NOT BE USED during training sessions. i.e air conditioner and air circulation fans must be switched off.
 Lower the window if required to circulate air.

 - Should a client or driving instructor show any of the following symptoms, the lesson must immediately be stopped and medical assistance obtained: fever,cough, sore throat, redness of eyes or shortness of breath (or difficulty breathing). body aches, loss of smell or taste, nausea, vomiting, diarrhea, fatigue, weakness, tiredness

 For more information on Covid-19, please visit the South African Resource Portal.

-Driving instructors may resume work on 1st June 2020.
+Driving instructors were permitted to resume work on 1st July 2020.